jkstrawn/typingTest/README.md

 ## To Do ##
 + Add game elements
-+ Add next-word preview
 + Show typing streak prominently
 + Make mistakes visible
 + Clear entire word when a mistake is made
 + Get consecutive-key difficulty
-+ Server to store word statistics
++ Server to store word statistics -  I can do this, but we will need to move it into a private repo so the connection info isn't public
++ I want to add where when you finish a word it slides of the screen and then the next slides in, I am going to look at this fiddle when I get a chance, http://jsfiddle.net/jtbowden/ykbgT/

 ## Partially Done ##